Mloweedgar/dmv/README.md

 2. **Foreign** - data directly imported from RSDMS on water points, supply and CBWSOs

 The data is subsequently transferred to the **visualization** schema which is where the tables for final visualization on the dashboard are shared.

+## Access to the DMV

+Please note that a username and login is required to access this internal system.
+If you are associated with the project, please contact Fravius Kalisa kalisafravy@gmail.com to request your credentials.